INDEPENDENT CONTRACTOR AGREEMENT

 INDEPENDENT CONTRACTOR STATUS

 The Contractor is engaged as an independent contractor.
 Nothing in this Agreement shall be construed to create an employment relationship, partnership, joint venture, or agency between the parties.
-The parties specifically confirm this engagement is intended to constitute a contractor relationship and not an employment relationship, having regard to the factors set out in the Code of Practice on Determining Employment Status 2021 issued jointly by the Revenue Commissioners, the Department of Enterprise, Trade and Employment, and the Department of Social Protection.
-The Contractor shall: (a) provide their own equipment and tools unless otherwise agreed; (b) have the right to provide services to other clients concurrently unless otherwise agreed; (c) bear responsibility for professional indemnity insurance where appropriate; and (d) not be entitled to any employee benefits, annual leave, sick pay, or statutory redundancy payments.
+The parties specifically confirm this engagement is intended to constitute a contractor relationship and not an employment relationship, having regard to: (i) the Code of Practice on Determining Employment Status 2021 issued jointly by the Revenue Commissioners, the Department of Enterprise, Trade and Employment, and the Department of Social Protection (as updated post-Karshan); and (ii) the five-question test established by the Irish Supreme Court in Revenue Commissioners v Karshan (Midlands) Ltd t/a Domino's Pizza [2023] IESC 24.
+Applying that test: (a) the Contractor provides personal services in exchange for fees but with a substantive right of substitution (Clause above); (b) the Contractor controls the manner and means of performing the Services; (c) the Contractor bears the financial risk of the engagement; and (d) the Contractor provides services to other clients.
+The Contractor shall: (1) provide their own equipment and tools unless otherwise agreed; (2) have the right to provide services to other clients concurrently unless otherwise agreed; (3) bear responsibility for professional indemnity insurance where appropriate; and (4) not be entitled to any employee benefits, annual leave, sick pay, or statutory redundancy payments.
+If any Revenue, DSP or WRC authority subsequently determines that an employment relationship exists, the Contractor shall indemnify the Client for any PAYE, PRSI and associated penalties.

 COMPENSATION AND EXPENSES